ABOUT MINDFULIST

 Nine Beacons: What We Hold Dear

-Founded in 2013 by creativity mentor and narrative consultant C. A. Kobu, The Mindfulist lives at the intersection of creativity, presence, clarity, making, and belonging.
-Nine beacons guide how we live, work, create, and keep company—with ourselves and others.
+Founded in 2013 by writer, publisher, and consultant Cigdem Kobu, Mindfulist lives at the intersection of creativity, presence, clarity, making, and belonging.
+Nine beacons guide how we live, work, create, and connect.
+With ourselves and each other.

 1. Presence